amarat/biojs-vis-rnasequences/README.md

 ## Documentation
-For checking RNA visualisation of specific sequence you just need:
+For checking visualisation of specific RNA sequence you just need to do following steps:

 * download the DataSet full SOFT file from http://www.ncbi.nlm.nih.gov web page
 * in component select "Choose file"